Offices & DepartmentsCampus Life

 Alternative Spring Break

-- Download the Alternative Spring Break application (PDF) or visit Student Affairs in Angeli Hall Suite 105 for printed copies
+Download the Alternative Spring Break application (PDF) or visit Student Engagement in Angeli Hall Suite 105 for printed copies

 Clubs and organizations

-For information on all student organizations, please visit the Student Life Department in Suite 105C of Angeli Hall.
+For information on all student organizations, please visit the Student Engagement department in Suite 105C of Angeli Hall.

 All clubs are listed alphabetically.
 You can also download our Club Resource Guide!